junesirius/junesirius.github.io/_posts/Supernatural/SPN_Rareship/SPN-Apocalypse-Cas-Jimmy-whole-novel.md

 And it gives Jimmy comfort -- even if it means more physical sensation passing through his nerves when the angel's grace is at his weakest.

 There was a red-haired girl, once.
 Thin and slender.
-Castiel called her Anna, and from his tone, they might know each other before, Jimmy didn't know for sure.
+Castiel called her Anna, and from his tone, they might have known each other before.
+Jimmy didn't know for sure.
 She looked like a human to him, but Jimmy didn't know that for sure, either.

 And as usual, Castiel was there to kill her, along with his troop of angels.
 Anna had a small silvery blade of her own, but there was no way she could outmatch all those other angels alone.

 Jimmy wanted to help.
 He managed to make Castiel slow down for a beat in his attacking strike, and Anna dodged the attack just barely in time and sliced Castiel's forearm.
 Jimmy felt the burning sensation of the new open wound at the same time Castiel yelled in fury.
 He tried it again.

 He slowed Castiel down for another second, his steps stumbling for a step, and that's the exact second of breathing time that Anna needed.
-She pressed her palm in the center of a bloody sigil and send Castiel away.
+She pressed her palm in the center of a bloody sigil and sent Castiel away.
 Jimmy saw a small victory grin on the girl's face before the sudden blasting wave hit him.
 He knew then, with a relief, that Anna would be safe, at least for now, and he did his part.

-The whole living room was flapped upside-down when the blast happened, with Jimmy being thrown to the ceiling and all walls violently.
-He thought surely this time the collision would break his mind-conjured body completely, but when the quake stopped, all he could sense was the dull throbbing pain that almost already became a background noise that his brain was learning to ignore.
+The whole living room was flipped upside-down when the blast happened, with Jimmy being thrown to the ceiling and all the walls violently.
+He thought surely this time the collision would break his mind-conjured body completely, but when the quake stopped, all he could sense was the dull throbbing pain that almost already become a background noise that his brain was learning to ignore.

-Castiel, on the other hand, lied in the middle of a road in Australia like a roadkill.
+Castiel, on the other hand, lay in the middle of a road in Australia like roadkill.
 He had to pant and breathe heavily for many minutes before he could slowly scrape himself off the asphalt.
 When he looked down, Jimmy saw a long slice of wound on his lower stomach with blinding white-blue light bleeding out from there.
 A heavy and wet sensation passed on from behind his back, rooting in his shoulder blades.
-It took Jimmy long minutes to realize that must be from the angel's wings.
+It took Jimmy long minutes to realize that it must be from the angel's wings.
 He couldn't really see, but he could feel them wounded and in pain, just like the rest of the body.

 Castiel rested in the angel base camp for a long while after that mission.

-Jimmy received the worst beaten up right after Castiel gathered his pearls.
+Jimmy received the worst beaten-up right after Castiel gathered his pearls.
 But he considered it was worth it.

 He thinks about that Anna girl, too, now, when he continues working on that freaking door, thinking about how many more he can save once he gets free and casts Castiel out.
-He thinks about that Daniel boy and all the others who he had to witness Castiel kill with his hands.
+He thinks about that Daniel boy and all the others whom he had to witness Castiel kill with his hands.
 Jimmy let the pain and anger burn through his body and mind at the same time, yelling through clenched teeth, and throwing all the force he can manage to smash the door.

-The small dent on the metal door has turned into a huge hollow in the middle of the door.
+The small dent in the metal door has turned into a huge hollow in the middle of the door.
 The whole doorframe distorts to barely hold the door together.
 Joy rushes through him like a prisoner counting the days to leave the cell.
-Jimmy thinks it's close -- to freedom, to his old life if it's still possible, to his wife and daughter, to everything and everyone he loves and cares -- so he works harder.
+Jimmy thinks it's close -- to freedom, to his old life if it's still possible, to his wife and daughter, to everything and everyone he loves and cares about -- so he works harder.

 <br>

 #### Act 3

-Jimmy tries it again when Castiel and his army runs into a group of human led by a grumpy old man.
+Jimmy tries it again when Castiel and his army run into a group of humans led by a grumpy old man.
 The angels are scouting the area, and by the look of it, those humans are doing the same, highly trained and organized, spreading out in the woods, searching for something in the same area.
-The trees around them only have bare trunks and branches, dead bodies scattering on the leaves-paved ground, torn and broken, looking nothing short of a battlefield after an utterly horrifying war.
+The trees around them only have bare trunks and branches, dead bodies scattered on the leaves-paved ground, torn and broken, looking nothing short of a battlefield after an utterly horrifying war.

 Jimmy can't tell if those bodies belong to humans, angels, or monsters.
 Or maybe all of them.

 The leading man looks of age and experienced with enough wars.
-The messy beard and hood cover most of his face, but he has a pair of eagle-sharp hazel-blue eyes that Jimmy thinks they look vaguely familiar.
-He digs into his unreliable memory, trying to remember where he has seen the man, but his patchy memory gives futile result.
+The messy beard and hood cover most of his face, but he has a pair of eagle-sharp hazel-blue eyes that Jimmy thinks look vaguely familiar.
+He digs into his unreliable memory, trying to remember where he has seen the man, but his patchy memory gives a futile result.

 All the men have guns and rifles in their hands, fingers resting on the triggers, walking in an alerted stance that looks like professional hunters in a traditional hunting season.
 If it's in a different world, Jimmy would think they might just be hunting deer or beers.
 But not in this world.
 They're examining the scattered bodies on the ground, sweeping through the land, pushing forward slowly but steadily.

-Castiel and his soldiers run into them at the outskirt of the woods, facing the human hunters head-on.
+Castiel and his soldiers run into them at the outskirts of the woods, facing the human hunters head-on.

-The old man raises an arm and the rest of the humans halt in their positions, guns holding up before their chest, ready to fire.
-Their eyes are sharp and steady, no one tries to move away from the scene.
+The old man raises an arm and the rest of the humans halt in their positions, guns held up before their chests, ready to fire.
+Their eyes are sharp and steady; no one tries to move away from the scene.

 Jimmy watches them through the TV screen, worrying for them.
 "What are you doing?
 Run!
 He'll kill you," he murmurs quietly, praying for them.